Company Incorporation Singapore with WLP Group

 Foreigners can freely register a company in Singapore and posses 100% shares of their Company.
 All foreigners have the option to run their Singapore company locally or in overseas.

 However, foreigners must secure an Employment Pass (EP) or Work Pass Visa should he or she want to work in Singapore.
+You must check in with company incorporation officers to ensure that you have met all the requirements and guidelines.

 In addition, all foreigners are required by Singapore regulations to incorporate a company through the help of a business registration specialist or consultancy.